 - If you ever wondered how much VOC might be in the vapor space of a tank, then here is a simple spreadsheet calculator to estimate the VOC amount in a vapor space.
-It presumes that the vapor space is saturated.
-It is only a estimator and there are other factors not considered here that can affect the exact amount in the tank.
+It is only an estimation because there are other factors not considered (for instance the amount of air in the vapors) that can affect the exact amount of cargo in the tank.
 But this will give you an order of magnitude.
 Pounds of cargo vapor in the gas of a tank – excel format (xls)

 Another way to get an indication of concentration is by checking the oxygen level in the tank.
 If oxygen is less than 20.9%, and the tank is not under a nitrogen pad then the vapor space is very likely rich or saturated.

 If you are not using the PURGIT closed loop vapor recirculating system, the biggest problem you have is getting a representative sample for testing.
-There is no available mechanism to reach out into the tank to get samples at 2 or 3 places and at various heights in the vapor space.
+There is no mechanism or apparatus inside big tanks that could reach out into the tank to get samples at 2 or 3 places and at various heights in the vapor space.
+Representative sampling is impossible.

 Keep in mind that unless your tank is confirmed to drain all the cargo, it will most likely have puddles of cargo on the floor and those puddles are evaporating and they will continue to evaporate into the vapor space, regenerating the VOC concentration in the vapor space.
 Please note that testing the vapor space right after the tank has been emptied will probably not be accurate because of the replacement air drawn into the tank.
 The mechanics of acquiring a representative sample of the tank vapor is a problem.
 There is no good way to get an accurate sample, unless you use the PURGIT system.

-PURGIT solves the problem of sampling by mixing the vapors in the tank.
+PURGIT mixes the vapors in the tank.
 The PURGIT closed loop system eliminates dead air and increases the rate of evaporation from the floor.
 That makes the tank vapor homogeneous for testing and VOC is removed efficiently.